artist measuring art hanging

 Seminars cost $75 for Lesley alumni and $100 for non-alumni participants

-Join us for a dynamic, three-part professional development workshop series designed for elementary and secondary art and design educators seeking fresh, engaging techniques to bring back to their classrooms.
-Participants can earn up to 10 PDPs upon completion of all three sessions.
+Join us for this dynamic professional development workshop series designed for elementary and secondary art and design educators seeking fresh, engaging techniques to bring back to their classrooms.

 Discover the magic of alternative process photography through cyanotypes.
 You'll explore the historical context and creative possibilities of this sun-powered process while producing your own blue-toned photographic prints using natural materials and found objects.